Organic chemistry in the first phases of Solar-type protostars: MOLECULAR OUTFLOW SHOCKS: THE SPACE CHEMICAL LABORATORIES

 \subsection{Future challenges}

-Having seen the importance of interferometric maps of shocked regions to enlighten the chemistry at work, it is now essential to obtain images of more iCOMs, for example those already detected using single-dish telescopes, such as CH$_3$OCH$_3$, CH$_3$OCHO, and HCOCH$_2$OH.
+Having seen the ability of interferometric maps of shocked regions to efficiently constrain the chemistry at work, it is essential to obtain images of more iCOMs, for example those already detected using single-dish telescopes, such as CH$_3$OCH$_3$, CH$_3$OCHO, and HCOCH$_2$OH.

-However, in order to fully take advantage of the observations, a better understanding of the iCOMs formation and destruction routes in shocks is mandatory.
-This requires a detailed description of both the structure and chemistry of the shocked dust and gas, as well as the microphysics entering into the chemical process, as discussed in Sec. \ref{sec2:chemistry}.
-Different approximations are usually made regarding the dust grain surface chemistry and reactivity, from considering only dust sputtering, and neglecting the shock impact on the dust structure, to modelling the dust behaviour (heating, reactivity, condensation) across the shock.
-The knowledge of the initial conditions is also essential, given that it determines the gas and dust composition in the pre-shock phase, both the abundances of iCOMs present on the mantles and their precursors, which come into play once released into the gas-phase.
+However, in order to fully take advantage of the observations, a better understanding of the iCOM formation and destruction routes in shocks is mandatory.
+This requires a detailed description of both the structure and chemistry of the shocked dust and gas, as well as the microphysics entering into the chemical process (Sec. \ref{sec2:chemistry}).
+Different approximations are usually made regarding the dust grain surface chemistry and reactivity, from considering only dust sputtering but neglecting the shock impact on the dust structure, to modelling the dust behaviour (heating, reactivity, condensation) across the shock .
+The knowledge of the initial conditions in the pre-shock phase is also essential, given that it determines both the abundances of iCOMs present on the mantles and their precursors, which come into play once released into the gas-phase.

-Species produced by thermal H atom addition reactions, such as CH$_3$OH, are predicted to be abundant in icy mantles in the pre-shock gas.
-Conversely, the formation of iCOMs on the grain surfaces via radical-radical combination \citep{Garrod2008} would have a very low efficiency at low dust temperatures (\S \ref{subsubsec:sec2-dif-nondif-surfchem}), so that no iCOM is expected to be formed in this way.
-Likewise, the non-diffusive iCOM formation route proposed by \citet{Jin2020} would also be inefficient, as it needs a prevalently CO covered surface to efficiently take place (\S \ref{subsubsec:sec2-dif-nondif-surfchem}), and the shocked regions are usually far away from the centers and, therefore, the mantles are rather CO-poor. the other hand, at high-temperatures, it appears that some species released from grain mantles are chemically processed in the hot post-shock gas.
+Species produced by H atom addition reactions, such as CH$_3$OH, are predicted to be abundant in icy mantles in the pre-shock gas.
+Conversely, the formation of iCOMs on the grain surfaces via radical-radical combination \citep{Garrod2008} would have a very low efficiency at low dust temperature (\S \ref{subsec:sec2-onlygrainchem}), so that no iCOM is expected to be formed in this way.
+Likewise, the non-diffusive iCOM formation route proposed by \citet{Jin2020} would also be inefficient, as it needs a prevalently CO covered surface to take place (\S \ref{subsec:sec2-onlygrainchem}), while the shocked regions are usually far away from the centers and, therefore, the mantles are rather CO-poor.
+To support this point, the methanol abundance is a small fraction ($\sim 1$\%) of the CO one in those shocked regions.
+On the other hand, at high temperatures, it appears that some species released from grain mantles are chemically processed in the hot post-shock gas.
 This is well illustrated by formamide, whose abundance is predicted to efficiently increase in the post-shock region, in agreement with the L1157-B1 observations.